Shortlisted for the Man Booker Prize 2012 and National Book Awards Author of the Year 2012

 With its biting humour and immediate appeal, it wears its darkness lightly.

-- To read what Tom McCarthy (author of Remainder, Men in Space and C) has to say about Swimming Home, sugar mice and Deborah Levy’s place in the UK literary scene, download a sneak preview of the Swimming Home introduction by Tom McCarthy (737)
+- To read what Tom McCarthy (author of Remainder, Men in Space and C) has to say about Swimming Home, sugar mice and Deborah Levy’s place in the UK literary scene, download the Swimming Home introduction by Tom McCarthy (769)

 - Swimming Home (2011, And Other Stories) was shortlisted for the 2012 Man Booker Prize, 2012 Specsavers National Book Awards (UK Author of the Year) and 2013 Jewish Quarterly Wingate Prize, while the title story of Black Vodka: ten stories (2013, And Other Stories) was shortlisted for the 2012 BBC International Short Story Award.